-In a green cargo van, three people pull into a large warehouse in South Philadelphia with two hand carts and long list in hand.
+In a green cargo van, three people pull into a large warehouse in South Philadelphia with two hand carts and a long list in hand.
 This is a regular bi‐weekly visit for this group, and many of the vendors recognize

-the young lady leading the pack.
 Bridget Palombo has a presence that naturally earns respect and loyalty.
 With an expert eye, Bridget moves around the Philadelphia Wholesale Produce Market selecting the best fruit and vegetables to fill the list she carries.
 This week the team is there to choose over 1600 pounds of fresh fruit and vegetables to bring back to Asociación Puertorriqueños en Marcha’s (APM) Food Buying Club (FBC).

 The APM Food Buying Club utilizes the Produce Market to distribute affordable, quality produce through its scalable bulk buying club model.
 Every two weeks, through the work of volunteers and paid Community Connectors, families are able to access fresh, quality food within their own neighborhood from one of our pop‐up Pick‐up/ Drop‐off Centers.

 Thanks to all her hard work, Bridget Palombo, was recently selected as the first ever winner of Thomas Harkin Excellence in AmeriCorps Programming and Service Award in the category of most compelling member experience in building an ethic of civic responsibility from AmeriCorps State and National Corporation for National & Community Service.